When you’re out networking, attending a seminar or otherwise meeting new people and are asked, “What do you do?” how do you respond?

 - Combine these two points into ONE succinct sentence: I help [GROUP] [ACCOMPLISH SPECIFIC BENEFITS & RESULTS]

-- Post what you come up with here on my blog for feedback and support!
-I look forward to hearing from you!
+- Post what you come up with here on our blog for feedback and support!
+We look forward to hearing from you!